-The Polfrost Company has been assigned an NCAGE (NATO Commercial and Government Entity) code that identifies it within the NATO Codification System and the NMCRL database (NATO Master Catalogue of References for Logistics).
-This means that our company is allowed to provide solutions for the needs of the Polish Armed Forces and the armed forces of other member countries of the North Atlantic Alliance.
+The NATO Code of National Economy Entity NCAGE (NATO Commercial and Government Entity) identifies Polfrost in the NATO NCS Codification System and in the NMCRL database (NATO Master Catalog of References for Logistics).
+This enables the company to provide solutions for the needs of the Polish Armed Forces and the forces of the North Atlantic Alliance countries.

-An NCAGE code is assigned by the Military Centre for Standardisation, Quality and Codification as part of the NATO Codification System.
-It is issued to entities whose economic activity is related to the range of products covered by the Classification of Defence Products (abbreviated as KWO in Polish) or to defence services.
+The NCAGE code is assigned by the Military Center for Standardization, Quality and Codification as part of the NATO Codification System.
+It is awarded to entities of the national economy whose business activity is related to the product range covered by the Classification of Defense Products (KWO) or to the provision of defense services.

 As a company that provides logistic services, including for the Polish Army, on February 20, 2015 Polfrost has obtained the code number 2805H.

 IFS Logistics is currently one of the most important standards in the transport and storage of food and industrial products.